Chaochao-Lin/BENet/README.md

 ![fig2](https://github.com/Chaochao-Lin/BENet/blob/main/imgs/fig2.jpg)

-The complete code is currently under review and will be released soon
+The complete code is currently under review and will be released soon.